w3c/window-management/EXPLAINER.md

 Web applications also have compelling use cases for placing non-fullscreen content windows on screens other than the current screen.
-For example, a media editing application may wish to place companion windows on a speparate screen, when the main editing window is maximized on a particular screen.
+For example, a media editing application may wish to place companion windows on a separate screen, when the main editing window is maximized on a particular screen.
 The app may determine an initial multi-screen placement based on available screen info and application settings, or it may be restoring a user's saved window arrangement.